saipulrx/de-basic-class-airflow/README.md

 - Data Platform : OLTP(PostgreSQL)

 Prerequisite :
-- Already Install Docker Dekstop for Windows OS or any docker software for Linux/Mac Os
+- Already Install Docker Desktop for Windows OS or any docker software for Linux/Mac Os
+- Already install postgresql in local computer
 - Have knowledge Basic Docker & Docker Compose

 Step by step to run Apache Airflow with use Docker